 Opting-in to consideration for either of these two programs does not undermine your chances of being selected as a Delegate, but does increase your chances for being selected to participate in the symposium.

 Social Media Ambassadors play an integral role in supporting the Symposium via our digital platforms and driving engagement, outreach and dissemination in the lead-up to the event.
-The 2016 symposium reached over 45 countries around the globe and we look to our Social Media Ambassadors to expand that footprint even further this year.
+The 2017 symposium reached over 68 countries around the globe and we look to our Social Media Ambassadors to expand that footprint even further this year.
+Ambassadors are expected to engage in—and drive—online symposium discussion by live-tweeting portions of the event, along with many of our global partner organizations and speakers.
 Ambassadors are expected to engage in—and drive—online symposium discussion by live-tweeting portions of the event, along with many of our global partner organizations and speakers.
 This is a remote opportunity.

 Rapporteurs will play an important role by attending working group "Solution Sessions" in Washington, DC, and capturing key themes and outcomes discussed at private working group sessions.
+Rapporteurs are responsible for covering all expenses (meals, air fare transportation, etc.).
 The aim of this position is to allow students to participate in the working groups and the symposium and to ensure that the proceedings and outcomes are clearly recorded and shared with participants for follow-up action.
-The Solution Sessions will be held on March 29, and rapporteurs will also be invited to the symposium on March 30.
+The Solution Sessions will be held on March 21, and rapporteurs will also be invited to the symposium on March 22.

-- Attend all symposium-related events in Washington, DC, on March 29-30, 2017.
-The Council will cover round trip airfare, accommodations, and meal expenses.
+- Attend all symposium-related events in Washington, DC, on March 21-22, 2018.
+The Council will cover round trip airfare, accommodations, and meal expenses for Next Generation Delegates.

 - Prepare a commentary piece for the Global Food for Thought blog on food security, shocks to the global food system, and entrepreneurship and innovation, as it relates to their area of research focus and career trajectory.

-- Contribute to and participate in the event’s social media plans, and responsibilities as required.
+- Contribute to and participate in the event’s social media plans and take on other responsibilities as required.

 - Participate in a private post-event debriefing session and complete an online evaluation of the event.

 Students must be at the graduate or advanced undergraduate (third or fourth year) level studying agricultural development, social entrepreneurship, entrepreneurship, or other food security related disciplines.
+You must be a current student to be eligible.
 Students must plan to enter the agriculture and food sector upon graduation.
 International students and students studying at universities outside of the United States are strongly encouraged to apply.

 Further Information on Global Food Security Symposia